Over 50 & looking to build muscle? Awesome, me too.

 Due to COVID causing so many gym closures, fitness equipment inventories have taken quite a hit…even at Amazon.

-Here’s a search ad of theirs where I typed in “adjustable dumbbells”, and it should show you what’s in stock at the time you’re reading this article:
+Here’s a search ad of theirs where I typed in “adjustable dumbbells”, and it should show you some of what’s in stock at the time you’re reading this article:

 Do you have a Dick’s Sporting Goods nearby?